LHobday/Digital-Writing-Folio/Exercises.md

 #### Exercises

-Added an audio file to the 'wake up' room in my experimental twine piece, 'The Carnival' (linked at week 5).
+Added an audio file to the 'wake up' room in my experimental twine piece, [The Carnival:Twine](https://warm-platypus-e033b9.netlify.app)
 - Much like adding a photo, the process of adding audio to twine was tricky and took me a few trys to execute.
 I found that the audio wouldn't add to the opening room.
 - I would like to learn if it is possible to change the volume and if there are other audio warping options.